Common tricks

 Difficulty level

-Note: In some games, you can access some extra items, stages, bosses and/or achieve some hidden endings if you are on a certain difficulty, which is usually the hardest one.
+In some games, you can access some extra items, stages, bosses and/or achieve some hidden endings if you are on a certain difficulty, which is usually but not always the hardest one.
 Having this happening might interfere with your decided movie goals.
+There are also cases where the content between difficulties is different enough in how to approach and optimize for that there can be publications of each difficulty level.
 So make sure that you have investigated the secrets in the game.

 Auto-save